eunseon02/DynOSAM/READMEv2.md

 where `--dataset_path` points to the location of the dataset and `--data_provider_type` should be set to Dataset ID.

+> NOTE: when using ground truth for evaluation it is important to ensure that `prefer_provided_object_detection: false` so that the pre-processing object masks are used.
+This ensures that tracking label $j$ used within the pipeline aligns with the ground truth label.
 ## 3.3 Online Data
 DynoSAM can also run from data provided by ROS.